Current Neuropathology Fellow: None

-A two-year fellowship in surgical pathology is offered at the University of Kentucky, Chandler Medical Center.
+A two-year fellowship in neuropathology is offered at the University of Kentucky.
 A high proportion of surgical neuropathological accessions are related to the diagnosis and staging of neoplasms, but there are many dementia autopsies linked to the University of Kentucky Alzheimer's Disease Center.
 Approximately one month of vacation/travel is included.
 Critically important, a six-month research block is scheduled following the clinical 18 month segment at the beginning of the fellowship.

 The fellowship is open to individuals who are board eligible or certified in anatomic pathology or anatomic and clinical pathology.

 The fellow is one of the persons responsible for helping to instruct junior residents in neuropathology.
 The fellow will also sign out cases on a schedule commensurate with their abilities.
 Generally this will constitute signing out cases for approximately 45 min/day with an attending neuropathologist.

 The fellow will also be responsible for actively participating in Tumor Board and Slide Conference, and also braincutting, a neurology clinical-pathological conference, and select additional inter-service activities and conferences.